DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

   - Port

 The *User* name and *Password* must be added to the local cfg file while the other can be added to the CS using the Configuration web application.
-You have to handle the ES secret information in a similar way to what is done for the other supported SQL databases, e.g. MySQL
+You have to handle the ES secret information in a similar way to what is done for the other supported SQL databases, e.g. MySQL.

 For example::